Improving FTR/FPY metrics in masterbatch production

 Integrated ML Solution: End-to-End Approach

-The highest FTR/FPY improvements come not from isolated ML applications, but from integrated systems.
+The highest FTR/FPY improvements come not from isolated ML applications but from integrated systems.
 A comprehensive solution includes:

 1. Data Infrastructure